 "Frightening, isn't it, Dana?
 That in such a short time, you should come to trust me.
 And I should come to care for you.
 Even to the point of sabotaging my own operation."

-She faced him uncertainly, "By not killing me?"
+She faced him with an uncertain look in her eyes.
+"By not killing me?"

 "Not that, I never planned to kill you.
 By not using the disk.
 I destroyed it, Dana.
 All that powerful information, and I just destroyed it."